 Other Uses

-This AOI can be used more generally where a signal or combination of signals can be used to set a raw value that is subsequently conditioned to an eng value using time delays or signal inversion.
-For example in the baseload this AOI is used to implement security alarms and security functions based on the virtual device states already previously evaluated using the UDT.
+This AOI can be used more generally where a signal or combination of signals can be used to set a raw value that is subsequently conditioned to an engineering value using time delays or signal inversion.
+For example, in the baseload, this AOI is used to implement security alarms and security functions based on the virtual device states already previously evaluated using the UDT.

 Programming Examples

 The screenshot below shows the programming for pump control mode.
-The pump control mode is a child member of the Motor UDDT.
-Control mode is used for status indication only so all enable signals are hard-coded to prevent unintended operation, and no time delay is used.
+The pump control mode is a child member of the Motor UDT.
+Control mode is used for status indication only, so all enable signals are hard-coded to prevent unintended operation, and no time delay is used.
 In this case the raw signal value is not inverted to produce the engineering value as the signal values already have pre-determined meanings as described in the standards.

 The screenshot below shows programming for pump running.
-As above this is a child member of the Motor UDDT, and we hard code the enable values as these are generally not available for the operator to inhibit.
+As above this is a child member of the Motor UDT, and we hard code the enable values as these are generally not available for the operator to inhibit.
 On and Off time delays are used to condition the signal and help prevent nuisance virtual alarms if a pump stops due to another alarm condition (e.g. overload or e-stop).

 The screenshot below shows the programming for a Control Power Failure Alarm.
 The tag name is the fully qualified six fragment tag name for the alarm.
-In this example the signal is inverted as the raw signal transitions from 1 to 0 when the power is off, but we want the alarm to transition from 0 to 1 when the power goes off.
+In this example, the signal is inverted as the raw signal transitions from 1 to 0 when the power is off, but we want the alarm to transition from 0 to 1 when the power goes off.
 All enable tags are preserved for use on a dialer enable page, if required.
 On delay time is used to de-bounce the signal.

-The example below shows implementation of the optional input mask on a branch prior to executing the add-on instruction.
+The example below shows the implementation of the optional input mask on a branch prior to executing the add-on instruction.
 In this case, if the control power fails we do not want to evaluate the low temperature alarm, as the temperature sensor no longer functions when control power is lost.
 This prevents nuisance alarms from filling the HMI screen and allows operations to quickly focus on the true problem.

 HMI Integration